ky0uk1/ky0uk1.github.io/_posts/2022-8-14-overthewire1.md

 ls -la
 ```

-With this we can show files like a list (-l) and show hidden files (-a), and indeed there is a file called ".hidden".
+With this we can show files like a list (-l) and show hidden files (-a), and indeed there is a file called `.hidden`.
 Doing the cat command as always will print to the screen the password to the next level, *pIwrPrtPN36QITSp3EQaw936yaFoFgAB*.

 ## Level 4 -> 5

-This level we need to find what file contains the password to the next level in the folder "inhere".
+This level we need to find what file contains the password to the next level in the folder `inhere`.

-Since there is only 10 files, you could just do a "cat ./{filename}" one by one until you find the answer, but that is boring.
+Since there is only 10 files, you could just do a `cat ./{filename}` one by one until you find the answer, but that is boring.
 Imagine if it had 100 files, that approach would take a lot of time and effort to pull of.

 So in the spirit of learning, we are going to do a simple bash script to help us!